25 Gift Ideas For Seniors (All Under $25)

 1. $8 Jeweled Napkin Clip

-- This attractive beaded cord with two large clips at each end transforms any napkin or towel into a handy bib to protect clothing during meals
+• This attractive beaded cord, featuring two large clips at each end, transforms any napkin or towel into a handy bib to protect your clothing during meals.

 2. $14 GripWare Scoop Dish Plate – Melamine